jayantsingh123/Jumpman23-Market-Analysis/README.md

 ## Analysis Steps

 We have followed top-down approach to analyze this dataset; get an overall idea regarding the performance of service in New York city, then dig deeper and look at the metrics at different granular levels.

+**Question**: How is the business looking in New York City?

+To answer the above question, a reasonable approach is to look at the trend of various KPI's which are relevant to the success of a food delivery platform.
+Some of the KPI's studied here include;

+* Weekly comparison of Average Daily Performance
+* Average Item count per Delivery
+* Average number of deliveries made per hour on a given day
+* Average Order Duration
+* Food Preparation time, and
+* Delivery time

+Above terms are quite self explanatory and by no means is the comprehensive list of KPI's.
+But these are one of the most relevant ones to the best of our knowledge.
+Once we have an overall idea of the metrics in the city, it makes sense to look at these metrics in a bit more detailed fashion.
+Since success of food delivery platforms depends a lot on the availability of partner restaurants, it makes sense to look at above metrics from a geographical point of view.

+## Do Some Boroughs Need More Attention?

+In this section, we look at the health of the business across different boroughs of New York City, namely Queens, Manhattan, Brooklyn, Bronx and Statten Island.
+This datasets only has information regarding Brooklyn, Queens and Manhattan, therefore we will concentrate on them.
+Couple of outstanding highlights in this section include; Morning times are really busy for the carriers in Manhattan(probably due to the commuters to work), and  Overall Delivery time in Brooklyn is considerably higher.
+The second observation necessiates partnering with more restaurants in Brooklyn.